ki8y/KonOS/README.md

 ...Like seriously, I'm not even done the readme.md file yet.
 I just put this here just in case.

 # Kon OS - An automated PC optimization tool
 Kon OS is a customizable, easy to use, open-source optimization tool for Windows 11.
-It optimizes your computer for high performance and privacy.
+It prioritizes high performance, privacy, and customizability.

 ## Usage:
 ```ps1